 The Carboniferous aged strata of the Maritimes Basin is a significant producer of potash and salt.
 Presently there are three producing mines in Atlantic Canada: Sussex, New Brunswick (potash/salt) – Potash Corporation of Saskatchewan; Pugwash, Nova Scotia (salt) – The Canadian Salt Company Limited; Nappan Salt Mine, Nova Scotia (salt) – Sifto Canada Inc. (evaporation operation).

-Vulcan Minerals Inc. owns approximately 60% of Red Moon Potash Inc. (Red Moon).
-Red Moon owns 100% interest in 1455 mineral claims (89,884 acres) in the Bay St. George Basin of Western Newfoundland which is part of the regional Maritimes Basin.
+Vulcan Minerals Inc. owns approximately 65% of Red Moon Potash Inc. (Red Moon).
+Red Moon owns 100% interest in 75,000 acres in the Bay St. George Basin of Western Newfoundland which is part of the regional Maritimes Basin.
 On August 17, 2012, Vulcan spunout Red Moon as a new public company to its shareholders.
 The claims were systematically acquired over the course of the last ten years as the Bay St. George basin was the primary focus of Vulcan’s exploration efforts for petroleum and minerals.
 They have the potential to host an economically viable potash/salt deposit.

 Throughout the course of previous exploration, Vulcan acquired several seismic surveys and has compiled all previous geologic and geophysical data for the area.
 As a result of this exploratory work Vulcan acquired strategic mineral rights in those areas with thick evaporite sequences that contain salt and potash.
 The drill hole, Captain Cook #1 (2002), encountered approximately 400 meters of evaporites consisting of 240 meters of anhydrite, 160 meters of halite (salt) including approximately 5 gross meters of potash grading up to 20.4% potassium oxide (K20) at a depth of 287 meters.
 Previous work by other explorers for salt and potash in the Bay St. George Basin in the 1970’s and 1980’s tested a series of geophysical gravity lows related to salt domes.
 The Captain Cook potash zone does not occur in a gravity low, but rather appears to be part of a relatively undeformed section of the basin.
 This is important as it provides the potential for substantial thickness of potash at relatively shallow depth (less than 800 meters depth) in a stratified deposit where average potassium grades could be significantly higher than encountered in the salt domes.